Astrocut Documentation

 2 APERTURE 1 ImageHDU 97 (2136, 2078) int32

-Combining cutouts
+Combining Cutouts

 The CutoutsCombiner class allows the user to take one or more Astrocut cutout FITS files (as from fits_cut) with a shared WCS object, and combine them into a single cutout.
 This means that you should request the same cutout size in all of the images you want to combine.